Gundam Evolve: 05 – RX-93 ν Gundam

 This episode shows a bright alternative scenario for Quess Paraya from Char's Counterattack, as Tomino's attitude during Char's Counterattack was rather grim and depressing.
 The episode begins with Quess, who had apparently used the NZ-333 Alpha Azieru to severely damage Hathaway Noa's RGM-89 Jegan.
 Afterwards Amuro Ray in his RX-93 Nu Gundam has a Newtype reaction to her and confronts her.
-He accuses her of not understanding Hathaway's feelings, but Quess doesn't listen and attacks him.
+He accuses her of not understanding Hathaway's feelings, but Quess does not listen and attacks him.
 However Amuro is able to trap her inside the Fin Funnel's beam barriers.
-Afterwards they hear Hathaway who tells Quess not to be angry, and Amuro tells Quess that Hathaway isn't dead.
+Afterwards they hear Hathaway who tells Quess not to be angry, and Amuro tells Quess that Hathaway is not dead.
 Thanks to this and Amuro's words she calms down and she finally uses the Alpha Azieru to rescue Hathaway.

 This episode was written by Yoshiyuki Tomino, whose change of outlook used this animation to give Quess a happy ending as an alternative to her death in the film.

 06 – YMF-X000A Dreadnought Gundam

 The clip starts off with a battle between the YMF-X000A Dreadnought and several ZGMF-600 GuAIZ.
-Although Prayer Reverie tells them that he doesn't want to fight they continue and one of them slams him in an asteroid.
+Although Prayer Reverie tells them that he does not want to fight they continue and one of them slams him in an asteroid.
 Suddenly a DRAGOON-equipped Dreadnought "ghost" appears, separates itself from the real Dreadnought and attacks the GuAIZ, destroying all of them very easily.
 Afterwards it fires all its weapons on the real Dreadnought but the attack is stopped by the CAT1-X1/3 Hyperion.
 Then the two suits battle and finally Prayer joins the fight and together with the Hyperion he destroys the "ghost".
 At last the two suits turn their weapons on each other.
 In the end, this turned out to be a dream of Prayer's, foreshadowing his eventual battle with the Hyperion.